Prateek0314/Air-Traffic-Control-System/README.md

 display.py- Contains module that returns a list of flights at a location.

-ex_handler- Contains module that deals with exception handling making sure that the input is present in the list provided as one of the parameters.
+ex_handler.py- Contains module that deals with exception handling making sure that the input is present in the list provided as one of the parameters.
 Best used for yes/no situations.

 main_menu.py- Contains the main program that deals with the menu based interface.